Thinking of a career in music, acting, filmmaking, dance or production? Transitions could help you get on your way.

 The initiative also aims to enhance and develop a wide range of personal and professional skills, which will benefit students throughout their learning pathway and beyond.

-If you would like to apply please find out more here.
+If you would like to apply please find out more on our Transitions Apply page.